Ryan Leaf: Professional career

-1998 NFL Draft
+1998 NFL draft

-Peyton Manning and Leaf were widely considered to be the two best players available in the 1998 NFL Draft, and scouts and analysts debated who should be selected first.
+Peyton Manning and Leaf were widely considered to be the two best players available in the 1998 NFL draft, and scouts and analysts debated who should be selected first.
 Tampa Bay Buccaneers coach Tony Dungy recalled that although his team did not need a quarterback, "Manning-Leaf was really split when you talked to people".
-Many favored Leaf's stronger arm and greater potential, while others deemed Manning the more mature player and safer pick.
-Most observers, however, believed that it would not greatly matter whether Manning or Leaf was drafted first because either would greatly benefit his team.
+Many, including 14 of 20 NFL coaches and executives in a survey, favored Leaf's stronger arm and greater potential.
+Others preferred Manning as the more mature player and safer pick.
+Most observers believed that it would not greatly matter whether Manning or Leaf was drafted first because either would greatly benefit his team.

 The Indianapolis Colts owned the first draft pick that year.
 Team scouts favored Leaf, but Colts president Bill Polian and coaching staff preferred Manning, especially after discovering during individual workouts that he could throw harder than Leaf.
 Manning also impressed the team during his interview, while Leaf missed his.
 Leaf's draft prospect profile described the player as "self-confident to the point where some people view him as being arrogant and almost obnoxious".
 Leaf gained about 20 pounds between the end of his junior season and the NFL Combine in February, which Jerry Angelo, one of six experts Sports Illustrated consulted on the choice, described as "a [negative] signal" about his self-discipline.
 All six believed that Manning was the better choice, but the magazine concluded "What does seem reasonably certain is that ... both Manning and Leaf should develop into at least good NFL starters".

 The San Diego Chargers had the third overall pick.
 Polian told Chargers general manager Bobby Beathard that he would not trade the Colts' pick.
 Beathard later said that he would have taken Manning with the first pick because he knew his father Archie Manning, "but that didn't mean there was anything bad that way with Ryan at the time".
 His team needed a new quarterback after having scored the fewest touchdowns in the league in the previous season.
 To obtain the second draft pick from the Arizona Cardinals, San Diego traded its third overall pick, a future first round pick, a second round pick, and three-time Pro Bowler Eric Metcalf, guaranteeing the right to draft whichever of the two quarterbacks Indianapolis did not take first.
 Manning was drafted first by the Colts and Leaf second by the Chargers, who signed him to a four-year contract worth $31.25 million, including a guaranteed $11.25 million signing bonus, the largest ever paid to a rookie at the time.
 Leaf said, "I'm looking forward to a 15-year career, a couple of trips to the Super Bowl, and a parade through downtown San Diego."
 The night after the draft, Leaf flew to Las Vegas, Nevada on the jet of Chargers owner Alex Spanos and partied all night; the following day Leaf yawned during his first news conference.